jisoz/Kubernetes/CKA-2024/Resources/Day18/readme.md

 - Readiness ( Ensure application is ready)
 - Liveness ( Restart the application if health checks fail)
 - Startup ( Probes for legacy applications that need a lot of time to start)

+  Liveness Probe

+Purpose: Checks if the container is still running correctly.

+If it fails → Kubernetes restarts the container.

+Example use: If your app hangs or deadlocks, the liveness probe will catch it.

+Readiness Probe

+Purpose: Checks if the container is ready to serve requests.

+If it fails → Kubernetes removes the pod from the Service endpoints, so it won’t receive traffic.

+Example use: Your app might take time to load configs or connect to a DB before serving traffic.

+Startup Probe

+Purpose: Checks if the application has started successfully.

+Useful for slow-starting apps (e.g., large Java apps).

+Until it succeeds, Kubernetes won’t run liveness or readiness probes.

 ### Types of health checks they perform?
 - HTTP/TCP/command